vornsami/kuvalauta/documentation/Käyttötapausten_SQL-kyselyt.md

 SELECT * FROM account WHERE account.username = ?
 AND account.password = ?
 LIMIT ?
 OFFSET ?

 SELECT * FROM account WHERE (account.name = ?
 OR account.username = ?)
 AND account.id != ?
 LIMIT ?
-OFFSET ? // Tarkastetaan, ettei nimi ole kellään muulla käytössä
+OFFSET ?

 UPDATE account SET date_modified=CURRENT_TIMESTAMP, name=?
 WHERE account.id = ?